kgateway-dev/kgateway/docs/content/installation/advanced_configuration/multi-gw-deployment.md

 Create multiple Envoy gateway proxies with Gloo Edge to segregate and customize traffic controls in an environment with multiple types of traffic, such as public internet and a private intranet.
 ## Multiple gateway architecture and terminology

-Gloo Edge offers a flexible architecture with its _Gateways_ and _Proxies_.
+Gloo Edge offers a flexible architecture by providing custom resource definitions (CRDs) that you can use to configure _proxies_ and _gateways_.
+These two terms describe the physical and logical architecture of a gateway system.

-First, some vocabulary that will be used throughout this article.
-There are two notions of "_gateways_" that work together:
 - **Proxies** - it's the _physical_ gateways, or reverse proxies, that fire up Envoy instances.
 They are running in pods (e.g. `gateway-proxy`).
 They are defined in your Helm values.
 - **Gateways** - this one is the _logical_ Gateway.
 It's actually an Envoy _listener_, which represents a server socket and a protocol.
 By default, you will get two of them for handling plain text HTTP and HTTPS connections.
 You can create more `Gateway` _Custom Resources_, which will generate additional Envoy listeners.